-Ganapathi or Ganesha is the son of Lord Shiva and Goddess Parvati.
-He is hailed as a remover of obstacles and a harbinger of success, and is both loved and venerated.
+Ganapati or Ganesha is the son of Lord Shiva and Goddess Parvati.
+He is hailed as a remover of obstacles and a harbinger of success and is both loved and venerated.
 He has an elephant face, but also has a primordial form with a human head.
 He is celebrated as a hero of strength, as a happy dancer, as a sweet child and many more.
 It is considered a good custom to seek his blessings while starting any endeavor or undertaking any venture.
-Ganapathi veneration is undertaken from very ancient times, and Gaanapathyam, the Ganapathi worship, has been established by saint Adi Shankara, as one of the six fundamental forms of worship in Hindu religion.
+Ganapati veneration is done from very ancient times, and Ganapatyam, the Ganapati worship, has been established by Saint Adi Shankara, as one of the six fundamental forms of worship in Hindu religion.

 While this form is worshipped at many places, this Lord can be seen in the idol form in the temple at Pandharpur, near the town of Sholapur in the state of Maharashtra.
-The star Sadhayam, also known as Shatabhisha Nakshatra, is said to be related to Simha Ganapathi.
+The star Sadhayam, also known as Shatabhisha Nakshatra, is said to be related to Simha Ganapati.

-The Mantra, which reads as under in Sanskrit, describes his wonderful form, sings his glory, seeks his blessings and prays to the Lord seeking protection from dangers and adversities.
+The mantra, which reads as under in Sanskrit, describes his wonderful form, sings his glory, seeks his blessings and prays to the Lord seeking protection from dangers and adversities.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.